SAP-samples/teched2023-AD162/exercises/ex3/README.md

     >The Form Cell section is used to contain Form Cell controls on a section page.

 7. You will now add Form Cell controls to the Form Cell section.
-Expand the **Form Cell Controls** group, drag and drop a **List Picker** onto the Page area.
+Expand the **Form Cell Controls** group, drag and drop a **List Picker** onto the Form Cell section in the page area.

     ![MDK](images/3.1.7.gif)